erey6/projecttwo/README.md

 For the full coffee index, a search is made for all coffees in the coffee collection.
 One thought on how the filter could work on the user page is to apply the filter to all coffees and then if the coffee is in the user's array, return that.

+## Future functionality
+I'd like to make the new/edit pages more graphical for the whole bean/ground selection.
+I'd also like to create proper "user must be logged in" pages.

 ## User stories